-Even though Shell (and especially Bash) are important for daily data processing and programming tasks, there is no introduction into the field (except the resource course).
+Even though Shell (and especially Bash) are important for daily data processing and programming tasks, there is no introduction into the field.
 Private study is recommended.

 - Introduction to Bash and environment, as well as tools like sed and awk.

 - Introduction to Bash with some good tables at the end.

 - The Natural Language Processing with Python page is a tutorial for working with NLTK.

 - The YouTube channel Sentdex highlights what is possible with Python (Stock market prediction, machine learning, but also NLP.

 - The YouTube channel Sirajalogy reports new research, like Reinforcement Learning or GANs, in an easy to digest format for newcomers.

 - The channel AI Coffee Break with Letitia is also worth checking out.
 If you like the videos, Letiţia is also teaching seminars and lectures here.

 - The LaTeX for Linguists page gives an overview over many LaTeX packages relevant to linguistics.